 Free Wi-Fi is not usually available along the canal; however, the mobile signal is generally good.

 Insurance for the boat itself and any third party damage is already included in the price.
 Provided instructions and procedures have been followed, the boat has not been misused and the speed of travel has been appropriate then, in the unlikely event of any damage, the maximum you would be asked to pay is £50 per item/ocurrance towards the insurance excess.
-The excess is only charged if it was your fault, broken window, badly damaged boat, lost items etc. We do not provide any cancellation, personal or personal effects insurance.
+However, if damage has been deliberately caused, or caused by the hirer’s negligence, we reserve the right to make a further charge.
+We do not provide any cancellation, personal or personal effects insurance.
+Hirers are advised to take out their own insurance to cover cancellation, personal or personal effects insurance.

 There is no close season on the canal, an environment agency rod licence is required, and no live bait is to be kept inside the boats.
 There is often the odd trout (coming in from the river) roach, carp, rudd, perch, chub, eels and the usual gudgeon etc. The best baits on the canal are bread and maggots.
 Lightweight gear, small hooks, weights and floats are needed as there are few bigger fish.
 Maggots are best purchased before your journey as they are not available locally.
 The closest place to purchase them is: